sjmudd/MaxScale/Documentation/Reference/MaxAdmin.md

 ## Reloading The Configuration

-A command, reload config, is available that will cause MaxScale to reload the maxscale.cnf configuration file.
+A command, `reload config`, is available that will cause MaxScale to reload the maxscale.cnf configuration file.
+You can view the active configuration with `show config`.
+This will print the currently used configuration to the standard output.

 ## Shutting Down MaxScale